ayanatherate/dfcorrs/README.md

-# Python package for easy spearman's rank correlation coef comparison for continuous features in Pandas DataFrames (similar to data.corr() for default pearson's coef in Pandas)
+## Python package for easy spearman's rank correlation coef comparison for continuous features in Pandas DataFrames (similar to data.corr() for default pearson's coef in Pandas)

+<h4> Automatically detects continuous features.
+Also has custom feature addition/removal option. </h4>

 <a href='https://stats.stackexchange.com/questions/8071/how-to-choose-between-pearson-and-spearman-correlation'> Why and When to choose Spearman over Pearson? </a>